LESS provides several functions with quite descriptive keywords that we can use to manipulate colors:

 This function needs three parameters actually, the first two are the color combination and the last parameter is the

-of each colors; we have defined it for 50%
+weight of each colors; we have defined it for 50%.
+This last parameter, however, is a bit strange.

 For example,

-will do the opposite.
+0% will result in the first color we stated (which in this case@blue) while 100% will do the opposite.
 The final output is a bit odd as well, it is green but not the green that I’ve expected.

 0 comments: